CAHSS Basic Needs

 The College of Arts, Humanities, and Social Sciences is establishing a CAHSS Basic Needs Fund that would help support CAHSS students in need with small monetary awards that may make it easier to remain connected to the transformational experiences that are the hallmark of a CSUMB and CAHSS education.
 Basic needs, which include support around hunger, shelter, clothing, hygiene, and safe and consistent access to an internet signal, are real and pervasive struggles for many of our students on campus.
 We want to help.

 Eligibility: Enrolled CAHSS majors who have applied for support through the common Basic Needs application through CARE and have remaining need not met by the CSUMB Basic Needs Initiative, are eligible regardless of academic standing or financial aid eligibility.
-Eligible CAHSS students identified through the common application will be referred to the CAHSS Awards Committee on Holistic Wellness for review and consideration of support.
+Eligible CAHSS students identified through the common application will be referred to the CAHSS Office of the Dean for review and consideration of support.
 Students may be awarded more than once, depending on ongoing need and availability of funds.
 Typical awards will be in the $250 range.

 The CAHSS Mission in Action